How To Deal With Difficult People: 5 Ways Christians Should Respond to Foolish People

 Here are five practical ways you can respond to difficult or foolish people:

-People who live their lives foolishly are often lacking the most important relationship they could possibly have- a relationship with Christ.
+People who live foolishly often lack the most important relationship they could possibly haveโa relationship with Jesus Christ.

 The truth is that these people hurt and mistreat us the way they do because they are lost, broken, and wandering through life without Him.